supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 --------------------------------------------------------------------------------
 ```
 It seems that model is 100% certain about image number 1,2,4,5,6,7, but is not 100% certain about image 3 and 8.<br>
-Let's visualize what it is confused with for test3.jpg:<br>
+Let's visualize what the model is confused with for test3.jpg:<br>

  ![confused_image_1.jpg](https://github.com/supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/raw/master/report_images/confused_image_1.jpg)<br>